dcTeam23/course/content/fundamentals/Markdown.md

 ## Hiding content with comments

-You can tell {% data variables.product.product_name %} to hide content from the rendered Markdown by placing the content in an HTML comment.
+You can tell Github to hide content from the rendered Markdown by placing the content in an HTML comment.

 <pre>
 &lt;!-- This content will not appear in the rendered Markdown --&gt;